SC-Networks/evalanche-soap-api-connector/docs/containertype.md

 ): bool
 ```

-Updates an Attribute of a container-type
+Update an attribute of a container type

 ```